 Feeding in exceptionally difficult circumstances

 Families and children in difficult circumstances require special attention and practical support.
-Wherever possible, mothers and babies should remain together and be provided with the support they need to exercise the most appropriate feeding option available.
-Breastfeeding remains the preferred mode of infant meeting in almost all difficult situations for instance:
+Wherever possible, mothers and babies should remain together and get the support they need to exercise the most appropriate feeding option available.
+Breastfeeding remains the preferred mode of infant feeding in almost all difficult situations, for instance:

 - low-birth-weight or premature infants;

 - HIV-infected mothers;

 - infants and young children who are malnourished; and

 - families suffering the consequences of complex emergencies.